zcagray/Earning-Insights-Project/README.md

 ##### Question 3: Does gender have a varying impact on salary in specific states and industries?
 ![title](Graphs/avg_sal_gen_state.png)
 This initial chart indicates that men tend to have a higher average salary compared to women in all states except for Delaware, Maine, and Wyoming.
+There appears to be little to no discernible correlation between geographical regions and the gender pay gap.
+The data suggests a trend where men consistently earn higher average salaries across all regions of the country.

 ![title](Graphs/avg_sal_ind_gen.png)